fireblue95/Arm-app-installation-pacakage/README.md

 Arm-app-installation-pacakage
  * Arm-pythorch-pacakage for cuda compute capability

-1. Jtop
+* Install Jtop
-2. PyTorch and Torchvision
+* Install PyTorch and Torchvision
-3. VNC
+* Setting the VNC